The Last Theorem: Plot summary

 As the One Point Five fleet enters the Solar System, the Nine Limbeds orbit and observe Earth in cigar-shaped craft, sparking numerous UFO sightings.
 A Grand Galactic member, who happens to be passing by, stops to observe the effects of Silent Thunder and returns to the Grand Galactic collective, who immediately suspend the One Point Fives's destruct orders pending further investigation.

 The space elevator is completed and, for the first time, people and materials can be lifted into Earth orbit without the need of rockets.
-Natasha, Ranjit and Myra's daughter, competes in the first solar powered space yacht race from Earth- to Moon-orbit.
+Natasha, Ranjit and Myra's daughter, competes in the first solar-powered space yacht race from Earth- to Moon-orbit.
 But soon after the start of the race, Natasha's yacht malfunctions and she is abducted by the Nine Limbeds, who use a projection of her to interrogate prominent people on Earth, including Ranjit and Gamini, about Silent Thunder.
-Satisfied that Earth has "reformed", Natasha is returned and the Nine Limbeds broadcast a message to Earth in which they announce that the Grand Galactics have decided not to sterilize Earth, and that the One Point Fives, with their Machine Stored navigators, cannot return home and will land and occupy unused areas of Earth.
+Satisfied that Earth has "reformed", they return Natasha and broadcast a message to Earth in which they announce that the Grand Galactics have decided not to sterilize Earth, and that the One Point Fives, with their Machine Stored navigators, cannot return home and will land and occupy unused areas of Earth.

 The One Point Fives land in the desolate Qattara Depression in the Libyan Desert, which they find quite habitable compared to their ruined homeworld.
 The Americans send B-52 bombers to attack the One Point Fives' base, but the aliens electronically disable the aircraft, causing them to crash short of their target.
 When the US President demands reparations, the One Point Fives provide gold distilled from seawater by way of compensation.
 With the Grand Galactics absent, the aliens make decisions for themselves: the One Point Fives provide Earth with new forms of power and the Machine Stored reveal mind uploading technology.
 When Myra dies in a scuba diving accident, her mind is uploaded into cyberspace, with Ranjit joining her later.

-After 13,000 years the Grand Galactics finally return to Earth and are astounded to see how fast the planet has developed.
+After 13,000 years, the Grand Galactics finally return to Earth and are astounded to see how fast the planet has developed.
 They had always interfered with the evolution of sentient species they had discovered, believing they could not be trusted to evolve on their own.
 Impressed with Earth's progress, the Grand Galactic relieve themselves of the burden of watching over intelligent life and hand the task over to Earth.